 The City maintains a health and dental insurance plan through Regence Blue Cross Blue Shield of Utah.
 Each year, Regence examines the City's "use" of the plan and its total costs to Regence, and then determines the price for the following year.
-For FY21, our premiums will increase by 3.9% or \$73.50 per employee, per month.
+Our FY22 Health Insurance premiums will not be increasing.